Sexually transmissible infections (STIs) are infections that you can get if you have unprotected sex with someone.

 You will get your results within a week.

 TREATMENT FOR STIS

 Many STIs are easily treated with antibiotics.
 Other STIs are treated with creams or tablets.
 Some STIs can be treated but not cured.

-Many Family Planning clinics now offer do-it-yourself STI tests, so you don’t need to see a nurse or doctor.
+All Family Planning clinics now offer do-it-yourself STI tests, so you may not need to see a nurse or doctor.
 This is for people who don’t have any signs of an infection.

 You will take the test samples yourself in the clinic bathroom and give them to the receptionist.